Wondering “what is a pallet jack”?

 Stand-On Pallet Jacks

-If you’ve heard these called other names before, you may be wondering: What are riding pallet jacks called?
+If you’ve heard these referred to by other names, you might be wondering: What are riding pallet jacks called

 Other names include: